TruncatedDinoSour/fa/doc/md/TYPES.md

     -   it compiles down to: `The push of pointer to the value`
     -   example: `0 as something @something`
 -   String
-    -   It's invoked by: `Writting any data in "" and then specify a mutability context`
+    -   It's invoked by: `Writting any data in ""`
     -   It pushes ... onto the stack: `The string and then length`
     -   It compiles down to: `The byte array gets created and sized in data/rodata and then both get pushed onto the stack`
-    -   Example: `"Hello world" ro`
+    -   Example: `"Hello world"`
 -   Boolean
     -   it's invoked by: `using the true/false keywords`
     -   it pushes ... onto the stack: `either 0 or 1`